SYNTHESIS OF HUMAN DYNAMISM

 Rare photos to the rescue

-Due to its complexity, this sculpture was by far the most complicated and time-consuming to recreate.
-However, two rarely published photos from the 1916-17 Boccioni retrospective exhibition in Milan were of invaluable help to add details to the back and lower feet.
-Also, the fact that the whole sculpture extensively merges with, and is penetrated by, perpendicular elements of its surrounding environments (i.e., the "scaffolding" in the upper body) made it easier to align in the 3D software used for the recreation.
+Due to its structural complexity, this piece proved to be the most technically demanding and time-consuming to reconstruct.
+Two rarely published photographs from the 1916–17 Boccioni retrospective in Milan were especially valuable, offering crucial visual information about the back and lower sections of the legs.
+Additionally, the way the sculpture integrates with and is penetrated by vertical and perpendicular elements of its surrounding framework — particularly in the upper body “scaffolding” — made spatial alignment in the 3D modeling process significantly more manageable.

 1.